Skip to main content

 • Define emergency operations and communication channels (e.g. satellite phones)

-• Ensure primary care for employees
+• Ensure primary care for employee

 It is also important to react correctly in the situation that arises.
 These are the immediate measures to take in the event of a blackout: